giocosmiano/haskell-programming/readme.md

  - IdentityT

-   - Reminder to myself - come back to this chapter when you get lost in `Monad Transformer` [diagram chasing](https://en.wikipedia.org/wiki/Commutative_diagram#Diagram_chasing) because it is covered in great details.
+   - **Reminder to myself** - come back to this chapter when you get lost in [diagram chasing](https://en.wikipedia.org/wiki/Commutative_diagram#Diagram_chasing)
+     `Monad Transformer` because it is covered in great details.
 Great job by the authors explaining and going thru it step-by-step.

 #### [Chapter 26 - Monad transformers](https://github.com/giocosmiano/haskell-programming/tree/master/ch26-monad-transformers)